nicholas-fedor/watchtower/docs/advanced-features/lifecycle-hooks/index.md

 Hook commands are defined using Docker labels on the containers being monitored by Watchtower:

 !!!
 Important
-    These commands require all necessary tooling (i.e. `sh`, `jq`, etc) to be installed in the monitored container.
+    These commands require all necessary tooling (i.e. `sh`, `jq`, etc.) to be installed in the monitored container.

 ```dockerfile title="Example pre-check hook (runs for each filtered container) "
 LABEL com.centurylinklabs.watchtower.lifecycle.pre-check="echo 'Starting update cycle'"